FCDS Green Campus Initiative

 - Occupancy lighting sensors on campus

-- Full spectrum bulbs and CFL are used wherever possible (lamps).
+- Full-spectrum bulbs and CFLs are used wherever possible (lamps).
 Evaluating the use of LED lighting technology.

 - Motion sensor faucets are being installed as replacements are needed